A crucial trait to reaching financial freedom: The ability to see how all the parts of your financial life fit together.

 Hopefully a net positive.

-Since this part of the exercise causes you to look at how your lifestyle affects your balance sheet via the amount you are saving and investing, you very quickly see the implications on your goal of financial freedom.
+Since this causes you to look at how your lifestyle affects your balance sheet via the amount you are saving and investing, you quickly see the implications on your financial goals.

-This forces the immediacy of adjusting your costs so you can start to live within your means.
+This forces you to adjust your costs so you can start to live within your means.